-4.3 Hierarchical refinement and analysis of 2D-DSE with NASA
+C. Hierarchical refinement and analysis of 2D-DSE with NASA

-This set of experiments is focused on 2D design space explorations, where design decisions about mapping and architectural components are explored for a particular platform template, i.e., the platform dimension is fixed and no search algorithm is used in this dimension.
+Our second set of experiments presented in this paper aims at demonstrating NASA's flexibility and capacity to perform the aforementioned refinement process.
+To this end, this set of experiments is focused on 2D design space explorations, where design decisions about mapping and architectural components are explored for a particular platform template, i.e., the platform dimension is fixed and no search algorithm is used in this dimension.
 Obviously, in order to model a specific platform template, designers should properly configure the platform string values for the number and types of element containers in each instantiated BTU as well as their connections with each other.

-a.
-Fixed platform, variable architectural components and mappings
+1) Fixed target platform, variable architectural components and mapping

-The selected target platform template and available type values for PE and SE are depicted in Fig. 13 and Table II.
-This platform template can provide architecture models based on two AMBA buses connecting up to six PEs and three SEs.
-The execution time of the visual tracking application's tasks has been estimated using an instruction set simulator [ARM] for the ARM processor, while we assume that the hardware dedicated block (which executes block matching operations of the target application) has a ×10 speedup factor with respect to the SW implementation.
+The selected target platform template and available type values for PE and SE are depicted in Fig. 12 and Table II.
+This platform template can provide architecture models based on two AMBA buses connecting up to six processing elements and three storage elements.
+The execution time of the visual tracking application's tasks has been estimated using an instruction set simulator [21] for the ARM processor, while we assume that the hardware dedicated block (which executes block matching operations of the target application) has a $\times 10$ speedup factor with respect to the SW implementation.
 Note that in this case study, plenty of platforms could have been analyzed in our refinement experiment.
-However, for the sake of illustration we have selected a realistic MP-SoC platform template, consisting of several homogeneous processors completed with a few coprocessors or hardware dedicated blocks in a bus-based architecture, rather than an MP-SoC based on various processing and network element types having different computational and communication characteristics.
+However, we believe that we selected a realistic MP-SoC platform template, consisting of several homogeneous processors completed with a few coprocessors or hardware dedicated blocks in a bus-based architecture, rather than an MP-SoC based on various processing and network element types having different computational and communication characteristics.

-b.
-NASA configuration for 2D-DSE
+2) 2D NASA configuration for DSE